rzeigler/waveguide/docs/index.md

     5) release a.
     6) produce the value of useB

+## Overview of WaveR
+In additional to `Wave<E, A>` and `Managed<E, A>` there are a pair of types `WaveR<R, E, A>` and `Managed<R, E, A>` exported from `waveguide/lib/waver` and `waveguide/lib/managedr` respectively.
+These types encode the need to have an ambient environment `R` in order to produce the effect or the resource.
+`WaveR` is more or less a ReaderT stacked on top of Wave but it can also do anything `Wave` can do, including forking fibers and performing resource bracketing.
+`ManagedR` is similar but for Managed.
+There are corresponding functions for most actions with subtly different signatures.

+## Modules
+Waveguide provides a number of useful modules.
+By function they are:
+    - `waveguide/lib/wave` -- the core datatype
+    - `waveguide/lib/waver` -- the waver variant
+    - `waveguide/lib/managed` -- the resource management datatype
+    - `waveguide/lib/managedr` -- the resource management r variant
+    - `waveguide/lib/exit` -- the definition of the exit statuses
+    - `waveguide/lib/driver` -- the runloop of Wave may be useful if you are providing interop
+    - `waveguide/lib/ref` -- a mutable cell datatype
+    - `waveguide/lib/deferred` -- a set once awaitable mutable cell similar to Q's old Deferred.
+    - `waveguide/lib/semaphore` -- semaphore
+    - `waveguide/lib/mutex` -- mutex implemented as a semaphore with 1 permit
+    - `waveguide/lib/queue` -- various concurrent queues
+    - `waveguide/lib/console` -- the console.* functions wrapped for both Wave and WaveR

 ## A Note On Function Naming
 waveguide uses a slightly different naming convention from fp-ts.